Culture jamming: Origins of the term, etymology, and history

-The term was coined in 1984 by Don Joyce of American sound collage band Negativland, with the release of their album JamCon '84.
+The term was coined by Don Joyce of American sound collage band Negativland, with the release of their album JamCon '84.
 The phrase "culture jamming" comes from the idea of radio jamming, where public frequencies can be pirated and subverted for independent communication, or to disrupt dominant frequencies used by governments.
-In one of the tracks of the album, they stated:
+In one of the tracks of the album, Joyce stated:

-According to Vince Carducci, although the term was coined by Negativland, culture jamming can be traced as far back as the 1950s.
+According to Vince Carducci, although the term was coined by Negativland, the practice of culture jamming can be traced as far back as the 1950s.
 One particularly influential group that was active in Europe was the Situationist International and was led by Guy Debord.
 The SI asserted that in the past, humans dealt with life and the consumer market directly.
 They argued that this spontaneous way of life was slowly deteriorating as a direct result of the new "modern" way of life.
 Situationists saw everything from television to radio as a threat and argued that life in industrialized areas, driven by capitalist forces, had become monotonous, sterile, gloomy, linear, and productivity-driven.
 In particular, the SI argued humans had become passive recipients of the spectacle, a simulated reality that generates the desire to consume, and positions humans as obedient consumerist cogs within the efficient and exploitative productivity loop of capitalism.
 Through playful activity, individuals could create situations, the opposite of spectacles.
 For the SI, these situations took the form of the dérive, or the active drift of the body through space in ways that broke routine and overcame boundaries, creating situations by exiting habit and entering new interactive possibilities.